-Marash is like a captive one; there is no way to escape from those gigantic mountains surrounding it – almost double the height and width of Cordillera’s Sierra Madre.
-Along our way to Marash were old beautiful little towns, some were like a jewel that shines like a gold from afar.
+Marash was a captive one; there was no way to escape from those gigantic mountains surrounding it, almost double the height and width of Cordillera’s Sierra Madre.
+Along our way to Marash were old beautiful little towns, like a jewel that shines like a gold from afar.

 We went directly to a dinner hosted by a group of young businessmen.
-As expected food were awesome – all my favorites on a table, kebab, ayran (yogurt drink), veggie salads and a lot more.
-A sudden moment when my friend asked one of the guys, “Do you know Yilmaz Bektaz?”
-He was clueless of Yilmaz, and he asked the group who were also curious about who was this infamous Yilmaz.
+As expected the food was awesome, all my favorites on a table, kebab, ayran yogurt drink, veggie salads and a lot more.
+A sudden moment when my friend Tani asked one of the guys, “Do you know Yilmaz Bektaz?”
+He was clueless, and asked the group who were also curious about who was this infamous Yilmaz.
 They googled Yilmaz Bektaz, and they altogether giggled with laughter.
-As written in Turkish Wikipedia, Yilmaz Bektaz is a famous Turk in the Philippines, and that the first question from a Filipino to a Turk national is “do you know Yilmaz Bektaz?”
-Yilmaz should thank Ruffa for landing his name to Wikipedia.
+As written in Turkish Wikipedia, Yilmaz Bektaz a famous Turk in the Philippines, and that the first question of a Filipino to a Turk national is “do you know Yilmaz Bektaz?”
+Yilmaz should thank Ruffa Guttierez for landing his name to Wikipedia.

 Marash is an historical city that whenever you encounter a place called Germanikeia during the Roman and Byzantine ages in world literature is Marash today.
 The Ummayad Caliph Muawiyah of Islamic history and Alexander the Great of world history once ruled the city.

 But there was an intriguing thing that caught my attention.
-A distinctive leather summer shoes were items on sale like the Marash ice cream on every shop.
+A distinctive leather summer shoes on sale like the Marash ice cream on every shop.
 It’s the Harry Potter shoes!
 I thought it was a joke.
-It’s a yemeni shoe that Armenians and Turks from the old days used to wear during summer.
-Shoes used in Harry Potter movies were yemeni and made in Gaziantep, a city near Marash.
+It’s a Yemeni shoe that Armenians and Turks from the old days used to wear during summer.
+Shoes used in Harry Potter movies were Yemeni, made in Gaziantep, a city near Marash.

 Some of the amazing photos are from my good friends Tani and Nash.